bensengupta/qr/README.md

 # qr

 QR Code encoder written in Zig.
+[See it in action](https://bensengupta.github.io/qr/) in your browser using WebAssembly!

 ## Usage